wh-alice/mig_visualstudio/vs/extensibility/what-s-new-in-the-visual-studio-2015-sdk.md

 ---
-title: "What&#39;s New in the Visual Studio 2015 SDK | testtitle" ms.custom: ""
+title: "What&#39;s New in the Visual Studio 2015 SDK" ms.custom: ""
 ms.date: "10/21/2016"
 ms.prod: "visual-studio-dev14"